 Ambassadores attend a training that serves as an orientation for new members and provides them with information about the students, the program, and strategies to support the students most effectively.
 Ongoing support from Next Steps staff is available to problem-solve any issues or challenges that may arise.

 Ambassadore Program Structure

 Circles of Support: Each student has an individualized number of Ambassadores who make up their circle of support.
-First-year students tend to have 7-10 Ambassadores.
+First-year students are scheduled with about 7 Ambassadores.
 All Ambassadore sessions last for one hour, so 7 Ambassadores equals 7 hours of time together each week!
 Circle members work together to promote all around student growth throughout the semester.
 Each circle has a Lead Ambassadore who facilitates communication among the circle, collaborates with Next Steps staff, and works with the Next Steps student to organize at least one circle social event during the semester.

 Social Events: The Ambassadore Executive Board coordinates several program-wide social events for all students and Ambassadores each semester, often collaborating with upperclassmen in Next Steps to make plans.
 These activities foster deeper friendships, a broader sense of community, and further increase our students’ involvement in campus life offered to all Vanderbilt students.
 Examples include Halloween parties, attending Vanderbilt sporting events, and many other inclusive campus offerings.

 Vanderbilt Student Organization: The Ambassadores were established as an official student organization in 2013.
 They have an executive board of student leaders along with the aforementioned Lead Ambassadores for each student.
 The passion and enthusiasm of the Ambassadores and its student leaders has helped increase awareness and acceptance of the Next Steps program throughout the university.